File Naming Best Practices for Digital Asset Management

 5. Decide if spaces are permitted

-Although there isn’t a golden rule around the use of spaces, many sources (such as Stanford and Princeton libraries) recommend using hyphens, underscores, or no separation at all, instead.
+Although there isn’t a golden rule around the use of spaces, many sources (such as Harvard and the University of Aberdeen) recommend using hyphens, underscores, or no separation at all, instead.
 Many DAM systems also have advanced search and sorting options that could function differently based on spaces and hyphens.
 Work with your DAM vendor to understand the full scope of each use case to inform your space-hyphen decision.

 6. Use title case